 Formula (\ref{bound}) provides an upper bound for the minimization objective in (\ref{optimization_problem}) that is linearly dependent on the fill distance of the training set.
 Note that our derived bound also depends on the labels uncertainty `$\epsilon$'.
 In particular, the larger the labels uncertainty, the larger the bound for a fixed training set fill distance.
 Assuming that the maximum error on the labelled data ($\epsilon_{\cL}$) is negligible, the smaller the fill distance, the smaller the bound for the maximum expected approximation error on the unlabelled set, conditional to the unlabelled data locations.
 Although $\epsilon_{\cL}$ is typically considered to be small, its presence in the formula suggests that the maximum expected error on the unlabelled set is also dependent on the maximum error of the predictions on the labelled set used for training, thus, on how well the trained model fits the training data.
 Additionally, the connection between the bound and the regularity of the map connecting the features and the labels, and the chosen error function are highlighted by the presence of the Lipschitz constants $\lambda_{p}$, $\lambda_{l_{\cX}}$ and $\lambda_{l_{\cY}}$ on the right-hand side of (\ref{bound}).

-Finally, we remark that if we consider the error function to be the absolute value of the difference between true and predicted labels, Theorem~\ref{theorem} holds for all Lipschitz continuous learning algorithms, such as kernel ridge regression with the Gaussian kernel and feed forward neural networks. \begin{remark} If the trained model $m_{\cL} \in \cM $ is $\lambda_{l_{\cX}}-$Lipschitz continuous, then also the absolute value error function is $\lambda_{l_{\cX}}-$Lipschitz continuous.
-To see this, fix $y \in \cY$, $ \cL \subset \cD$ and $\bsx, \tilde{\bsx} \in \cX$.
-Then we have
+We remark that if we consider the error function to be the absolute value of the difference between true and predicted labels, Theorem~\ref{theorem} holds for all Lipschitz continuous learning algorithms, such as kernel ridge regression with the Gaussian kernel and feed forward neural networks.